-Reddit rockets to the moon as GameStop, AMC stocks frenzy continues
+Reddit rockets to the moon as GameStop, AMC stock frenzy continues

 But perhaps the biggest winner of all is the website where so much of the action is happening.

 Reddit, which hosts the popular WallStreetBets forum that gave birth to this week’s trading frenzy, has been enjoying explosive growth in new users.
-On Tuesday alone, it saw 176,000 installs from Apple’s App Stores and Google Play stores around the world, according to data from Sensor Tower.
+On Tuesday alone, it saw 176,000 installs from Apple’s App Store and the Google Play store around the world, according to data from Sensor Tower.
 That’s up 26% from the previous week.
 In the United States, installs were up 19% on Tuesday to 68,000, Sensor Tower says.

 According to App Annie, Reddit was No. 2 among free iPhone apps in the United States on Wednesday, while trading app Robinhood was No. 1.